francescomori/optimal_reorientations/README.md

-# Supplementary code for the article "Optimal switching strategies for navigation in stochastic settings"
+# Supplementary Code for "Optimal Switching Strategies for Navigation in Stochastic Settings"

-The code allows to reproduce the numerical simulations presented in the paper and supplemental material.
-The code is divided into different python files notebooks, that correspond to the reproduction fo different figures.
+This repository contains the code to reproduce the numerical simulations presented in the paper and supplementary material.
+The code is organized into different Python files and notebooks, each corresponding to the reproduction of different figures and results from the paper.

+## File Descriptions

+### numerical_integration.py
+- **Functionality**: Numerically integrates the optimal control equations using an explicit Euler scheme.
+- **Outputs**:
+  - `boundary_m_0.01.txt` - Contains the optimal activation angle as a function of time for the negative boundary.
-numerical_integration.py allows to numerically integrate the optimal control equations using an euler explicit scheme.
-It outputs the optimal activation angle as a function of time into the two files boundary_m_0.01.txt and boundary_p_0.01.txt (for the negative and positive boundaries).
+  - `boundary_p_0.01.txt` - Contains the optimal activation angle as a function of time for the positive boundary.

+### trajectories_fig1.ipynb
-trajectories_fig1.ipynb produces the sample trajectories presented in Fig. 2a of the main text.
+- **Functionality**: Produces the sample trajectories presented in Fig. 2a of the main text.

+### simulations.ipynb
-simulations.ipynb verifies, via Langevin numerical simulations, the theoretical formula for the maximal speed of the standard random walk model.
+- **Functionality**: Verifies the theoretical formula for the maximal speed of the standard random walk model via Langevin numerical simulations.

+### execution_error.ipynb
-execution_error.ipynb verifies, via Langevin numerical simulations, the theoretical formula for the maximal speed in the presence of execution errors.
+- **Functionality**: Verifies the theoretical formula for the maximal speed in the presence of execution errors via Langevin numerical simulations.

+### measurement_error.ipynb
-measurement_error.ipynb verifies, via Langevin numerical simulations, the theoretical formula for the maximal speed in the presence of measurements errors.
+- **Functionality**: Verifies the theoretical formula for the maximal speed in the presence of measurement errors via Langevin numerical simulations.

+### partial_observations.ipynb
-partial_observations.ipynb verifies, via Langevin numerical simulations, the theoretical formula for the maximal speed in the presence of partial observability.
+- **Functionality**: Verifies the theoretical formula for the maximal speed in the presence of partial observability via Langevin numerical simulations.

+### first_passage.ipynb
-first_passage.ipynb verifies, via Langevin numerical simulations, the theoretical formula for the distribution of the times between reorientations.
+- **Functionality**: Verifies the theoretical formula for the distribution of times between reorientations via Langevin numerical simulations.

+---

+Each notebook and script is designed to run independently.
+Please refer to the individual notebooks for detailed instructions and explanations of the numerical methods used.